waiwera/waiwera/doc/user/setup_minc.rst

 The fracture and matrix volume fractions may be specified using the **"fracture.volume"** and **"matrix.volume"** values in the "mesh.minc" object.
 Because the volume fractions must sum to one (i.e. :math:`f + \sum_i{m_i} = 1`), it is not usually necessary to specify both of these values.
 If either one is omitted, the default value it takes is set so that the above equation is satisfied.

 If there are multiple MINC matrix levels, the "matrix.volume" value in the "mesh.minc" object should be specified as an array of matrix volume fractions :math:`m_i`.
 If it is specified as a single number, there is just one matrix level (i.e. a "dual-porosity" model).
-The size of this value implicitly determines the number of matrix levels.
+The length of the array value implicitly determines the number of matrix levels.

 If both fracture and matrix volume fractions are specified, but they do not sum to one, then they will be scaled so that they do sum to one.
 (This means, for example, that volume fractions can be specified as percentage values instead of decimal fractions.)
-Note that this is not possible unless both fracture and matrix volume fractions are specified.
+Note, however, that this is not possible unless both fracture and matrix volume fractions are specified.

 Fracture spacings and planes
 ----------------------------